Richard Lynch Garner: Legacy

 Early on, publications that did not reject evolutionary theory outright tended to accept Garner's various claims about chimpanzees — that he could communicate with them in their language, that he had taught them English words, that within a few generations they would be entirely literate — but in later years more skeptical and even satirical articles began to appear.
 Little of Garner's work has held up to scientific scrutiny, both because of his inflated claims and because he was a notoriously sloppy researcher who made many plainly incorrect statements about chimpanzee behavior (such as his assertion that their gestation period is 3 months when it is closer to 8 months).
 At the same time, he was ahead of his time in his pioneering use of recording devices for capturing field data and for use in playback-based experiments.
-And while he himself was not able to make a sound case for his intuitions about monkey speech, it has since been proven that monkeys do have a rudimentary language of their own, and that they can learn a vocabulary of a few hundred human words.
+And while he himself was not able to make a sound case for his intuitions about monkey speech, it has since been proven that monkeys do communicate vocally, and that those raised in captivity can learn a vocabulary of a few hundred human words.
 As the primatologist Robert Yerkes later wrote: "The writer humbly confesses that the more he learns about the great apes and lesser primates by direct observation as contrasted with reading, the more facts and valuable suggestions he discovers in Garner's writings."

 The ethnologist John Peabody Harrington considered Garner an inspiration and wrote a brief biography of Garner entitled He Spoke.
 Harrington also helped get Garner's papers and slides donated to the Smithsonian Institution.

 More recently, historian Jeremy Rich has called attention to Garner's white supremacism and efforts to popularize biological racism.
 Rich's book Missing Links: The African and American Worlds of R. L. Garner, Primate Collector (2012) describes, for example, Garner's arguments that chimpanzees were more loving than Africans, and that colonialism constituted a threat to the separation of the races.